 - Going beyond the boundaries of consent , including letting someone else watch a consensual sex act while hiding;

 - Knowingly viewing, photographing, or filming another person without that person’s knowledge and consent, while the person being viewed, photographed, or filmed is in a place where there is a reasonable expectation of privacy;

 - Engaging in voyeurism;

-- Exposing one’s genitals in non-consensual circumstances; inducing another to expose their genitals;
+- Exposing one’s genitals in non-consensual circumstances; inducing another to expose their genitals; and,

 - Sexually-based stalking and/or bullying may also be a form of sexual exploitation.

 Stalking - A course of conduct directed at a specific person that would cause a reasonable person to feel fear or substantial emotional distress.
 Stalking on the basis of sex or gender that creates a hostile environment is a form of harassment.
 For the purposes of this definition, a pattern of behavior is defined as two or more incidents.
 Stalking behaviors may include, but are not limited to:

 - Repetitively appearing at a place of residence, place of business or classrooms;

 - Non-consensual communications including, but not limited to, in-person communication, telephone calls, voice messages, text messages, email messages, social networking site postings, posting of pictures or information on websites, written letters, unwanted gifts, or any other communication that is undesired and/or place another person in fear.